vincenzomaltese/Sales-Marketing-Performance-Dashboard/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details (assuming you choose MIT).
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.